C0derHarry/C0derHarry/README.md

-- 👋 I hate coding lol
+- 👋 I hate coding
 - 🌱 Application Developer
 - 👀 Intrigued by what I don't understand, which is basically everything
+- I love quantitative finance